MobileTeleSystems/syncmaster/README.rst

 Goals
 -----

-* simplification of database and file storage replication
-* provides a role model for sharing rights
+* Make moving data between databases and file systems as simple as possible
-* contains automatic start of spark session to simplify data transfer
+* Provide a lot of builtin connectors to move data in heterogeneous environment
-* contains groups for separating storage and management of entities
+* RBAC and multitenancy support

 Non-goals
 ---------